mistic100/devlog/content/posts/2025-04-steampunk-vfd-clock/index.md

 For this job we use the MAX6921 IC which has 20 high-voltage outputs (I choose to not use the first grid which only has symbols nor the right-most digit).
 The MAX6921 is a simple serial to parallel converter: to send a data frame we have to put DIN low or high, ticking CLK for each value, once the 20 bits are send, ticking LOAD sets the outputs accordingly.

 Because the display is multiplexed we have to repetitively set each digit in an infinite loop, as fast as possible.

-{{< image src="images/MAX6921.jpg" title="MAX6921 serial to parallel converter" >}}

-As I didn't want to order a custom PCB and do all my assembly on a proto-board, I ordered this SOP28 to DIP adapter.
+And as I didn't want to order a custom PCB and do all my assembly on a proto-board, I ordered this SOP28 to DIP adapter.

-{{< image src="images/sop28-adapter.jpg" title="SOP28 to DIP adapter" >}}
+{{< image src="images/MAX6921.jpg" title="MAX6921 serial to parallel converter soldered to its SOP28 adapter" >}}

 The brain of the clock will a ESP32-C3 micro controller with its Wifi antenna.